elaInnovation/Bluetooth-Python-Sample/README.md

       3rd parameter are filters   : enter a string; that will determinate each word use to filter our 'file.csv' data writed.
                                     You must write your differente filters like this: "filter1;filter2;filter3;..."
                                     This is a contain filter.
-You will get only data contain your filter word
+You will get only data contain your filter word.
+                                    **The filter algorithm match only if the filter is contained in Bluetooth Local Name**

      You must to enter the both first parameters.
 For the 3rd parameter (filters) you have to enter "" if you don't want filter.